TheRenegadeCoder/sample-programs/README.md

 that writes the string "Hello, World!" to standard output.
 Ideally, the solution should be as simple as possible.

-### Reverse a String rules
+### Reverse a String Rules

 While Hello World is simple, it often does not show off many interesting features of a language.
 Fortunately, this repository shares more samples than Hello World.
 One of these more complex programs is known as Reverse a String.

-Despite the explicit name, there need to be some rules in place for consistency.
+Despite the explicit name, there are some rules in place for consistency.
 When writing a Reverse a String program, the following rules should apply:

 1. The string to be reversed must come from the command line